Dwight Yoakam: Biography

 Dwight David Yoakam was born October 23, 1956, in Pikeville, Kentucky.
-He is the oldest of three children to David Yoakam and Ruth Ann Tibbs.
+He is the eldest of three children to Ruth (née Tibbs) and David Yoakam.
 At the time of Yoakam's birth, his father was serving in the United States Army.
 After David Yoakam was discharged from the Army, the Yoakams moved to Columbus, Ohio.
 By this point the couple had a second son named Ronald and a daughter named Kimberly.
-Meanwhile, David supported his family through a number of odd jobs which included factory work at Westinghouse Electric Corporation and ownership of a Texaco gas station.
+Meanwhile, David supported his family by working at a Westinghouse Electric Corporation factory and later by ownership of a Texaco gas station.
 Yoakam's father had acquired a guitar manufactured by the Kay Musical Instrument Company while in the Army, and gave it to Yoakam after being unable to learn to play it himself.
 Although Yoakam later broke this guitar, he received another one as a Christmas present while he was in the fourth grade.
 He also wrote his first song around this point.
 As a child, Yoakam took influence from the music that his parents listened to on records as well as WMNI, then an AM country music radio station in Columbus.
 Among these records were compilations by Johnny Cash and Johnny Horton.
 According to his mother, the family would also sing songs to each other when on road trips to visit Yoakam's maternal grandparents.
-Yoakam himself also stated that he took influence from rock and roll acts he had seen on television, such as Elvis Presley.
+Yoakam himself also stated that he was influenced by rock and roll acts he had seen on television, such as Elvis Presley.